24 Hours in Cherokee: Essentials for Those Short on Time

 Museum of the Cherokee People

-The Museum of the Cherokee People is a must-do during a visit to Cherokee, NC, especially if it’s your first time there.
+The Museum of the Cherokee People is a must-do during a visit to Cherokee, especially if it’s your first time there.
 The museum is a treasure trove of history and culture.

 The museum showcases a beautiful blend of interactive displays, artifacts, contemporary artworks, and poignant stories that paint a vivid picture of the resilience, traditions, and contributions of the Cherokee people.